Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Introduction

 \section{Introduction}

-Hopfield networks \cite{h82}, initially introduced as associative memories capable of storing and retrieving patterns, have undergone significant advancements in recent years.
-These developments led to the emergence of modern Hopfield networks \cite{rsl+21}.
-Modern Hopfield networks (MHNs) address the limitations of their predecessors, particularly in terms of storage capacity, retrieval speed, and error rates.
+Hopfield networks \citep{h82}, initially introduced as associative memories capable of storing and retrieving patterns, have undergone significant advancements in recent years.
+These developments led to the emergence of Modern Hopfield Networks \citep{rsl+21}.
+Modern Hopfield Networks (MHNs) address the limitations of their predecessors, particularly in terms of storage capacity, retrieval speed, and error rates.
 An important feature of MHNs is their ability to function as specialized components within deep networks, integrating memory capabilities and supporting diverse functionalities.
-For instance, MHNs can replace conventional layers such as pooling layers, permutation-equivariant layers \cite{gvw+16, rsp16}, GRU \cite{cvg+14}, LSTM \cite{hoc91, hs97}, and attention mechanisms \cite{vsp+17, bcb16}.
+For instance, MHNs can replace conventional layers such as pooling layers, permutation-equivariant layers \citep{gvw+16, rsp16}, GRU \citep{cvg+14}, LSTM \citep{hoc91, hs97}, and attention mechanisms \citep{vsp+17, bcb16}.
+Their energy-based formulation allows for rapid and efficient pattern retrieval, making them a compelling alternative to traditional memory structures in deep learning.

-Understanding modern Hopfield networks' computational capabilities and limitations is critical for their effective application.
+Understanding Modern Hopfield Networks' computational capabilities and limitations is critical for their effective application.
 Specifically, it is crucial to explore the computational operations these networks can implement and the complexity of the problems they can solve collectively.
 These investigations are vital not only for theoretical insights but also for guiding the development of more efficient and powerful models.

-While prior research has primarily focused on the dynamics and capacity of modern Hopfield networks \cite{hlsl24, whhl24}, their expressiveness from a circuit complexity perspective remains underexplored.
+While prior research has primarily focused on the dynamics and capacity of Modern Hopfield Networks \citep{hlsl24, whhl24}, their expressiveness from a circuit complexity perspective remains underexplored.
 This gap raises an important question:

 To address these questions, we turn to the framework of circuit complexity theory, which provides a robust method for analyzing the computational resources required to perform specific tasks.
-By mapping modern Hopfield networks to computational circuits, we can rigorously assess their capabilities and establish upper and lower bounds on the classes of problems they can solve.
+By mapping Modern Hopfield Networks to computational circuits, we can rigorously assess their capabilities and establish upper and lower bounds on the classes of problems they can solve.